yiisoft/config/README.md

 ## Environments

-The plugin supports creating additional environments on top of the base configuration.
-This allows you to create multiple environments for the application (e.g. `production` and `development`), without sharing a common part.
+The plugin supports creating additional environments added to the base configuration.
+This allows you to create multiple configurations for the application such as `production` and `development`.

-> The environment configurations merge with the main configurations, but do not replace them.
+> The environment configuration options are added to the main configuration options, but do not replace them.

 The environments are specified in the `composer.json` file of your application: